Suggested Searches

 Mr. Steve Rickman serves as the NASA Technical Fellow for Thermal Control & Protection.
 In this capacity, he leads a cross-agency Technical Discipline Team, leveraging expertise from within and outside of the Agency to solve high risk technical problems and foster a community of practice for the thermal control and protection disciplines.

-He began his career as a cooperative education student at the NASA Goddard Space Flight Center and then the Johnson Space Center gaining cooperative education experience in thermal-vacuum and structural dynamic testing, mission operations, aircraft operations and thermal analysis.
+He began his career as a cooperative education student at the NASA Goddard Space Flight Center and then the Johnson Space Center gaining experience in thermal-vacuum and structural dynamic testing, mission operations, aircraft operations, and thermal analysis.
 Upon graduation, he joined the JSC Thermal Branch.
 Mr. Rickman was named Deputy Chief of the Thermal Branch in 1998 and Chief of the Thermal Design Branch in 2002.
 He and his branch provided thermal protection, hot structures and passive thermal expertise to the Columbia accident investigation.
 He served as the NASA lead for the Flight-Day-Two Object Radar Team and worked with the U.S. Air Force on this facet of the investigation.
 In 2006, he led the Tile Overlay Repair Development Team, focused on developing a repair for Space Shuttle tile damage.

-Mr. Rickman has authored or co-authored numerous technical papers and conference presentations including public testimony given with the U.S. Air Force to the Columbia Accident Investigation Board.
-He authored a textbook chapter on natural and induced thermal environments.
-He holds three U.S. patents.
+He has authored or co-authored numerous technical papers and conference presentations including a textbook chapter on thermal environments and public testimony given to the Columbia Accident Investigation Board.
+Mr. Rickman holds four U.S. patents.
 He was the lead inventor of a novel technique and system for micrometeoroid/orbital debris impact detection and location on spacecraft.
 He was a co-inventor of an innovative space station concept.
-He was the overall project lead and an inventor of a calorimeter for measuring energy yield from small format lithium ion cells undergoing thermal runaway which was awarded NASA’s Commercial Invention of the Year for 2023.
-Mr. Rickman has received numerous mentoring, Group Achievement, Tech Brief, and Space Act Awards and has been honored with the Silver Snoopy Award and the NASA Exceptional Achievement Medal.
-From 2011 to 2016, he was an Adjunct Professor/Lecturer of Mechanical Engineering at Rice University.
+He was the overall project lead and a co-inventor of the Small-format and Large-format Fractional Thermal Runaway Calorimeters (S-FTRC and L-FTRC) which provide key insights into lithium ion battery thermal runaway.
+The S-FTRC was named NASA’s Commercial Invention of the Year for 2023.

 He earned a B.S. in Aerospace Engineering from the University of Cincinnati and a M.S. in Physical Science from the University of Houston-Clear Lake.